During the Covid-19 pandemic, to protect our patients and our staff we have had to put a number of procedures in place as follows:

-- The front doors will be locked but an intercom has been installed that you will need to ring if you have to attend the surgery.
+- The front doors remain locked but an intercom has been installed that you will need to ring if you have to attend the surgery.

 - All prescriptions will be sent electronically to your nominated pharmacy.